INSIDE: The Ultimate Guide to the Brick Lane Food Market London.

 It’s a place to meet the person behind the brand as the creatives play the role of stall holder.

 Sunday Upmarket first opened its doors in September 2004 and now has more than 140 creative traders.

 - handmade health and beauty products

-Eating & Shopping at More Brick Lane Markets
+MORE Eating & Shopping at the Brick Lane Sunday Market

 Along Brick Lane itself, there are other markets and cafes you should visit.